 Polarized thinking is like standing at one end of the football field or the other.
 One end of the field is good; the other is bad when the reality is that most of us are somewhere in the middle.
 Some days, we are not our best selves.

 Do you find that you blame yourself for everything?
-If you find that you say, “I’m sorry, it’s my fault,” even when you doubt the words, that’s a form of self-blame.
+Frequently say, “I’m sorry, it’s my fault,” even when you doubt the words; that’s a form of self-blame.
 Did you get blamed a lot in the past?
 Did people tell you that you were responsible for everything?
 That’s probably not true, even though you are responsible for your life choices.

 Or, it can even be a manipulative ploy to get others to start praising you and negating your apologies.